Did an eBay VeRO suspension bring you here?

 - Use dropshipping software to filter out VeRO risks

 - Because PriceYak flags so many VeRO brands, many dropshippers still decide to take calculated risks and keep listings live even if the brand has received warnings in the past.
-Just as one knows when a brand will begin enforcing their brand on eBay, and it's also possible they may stop enforcing their brand, since brand enforcement is expensive to contract out and a lot of work to do in-house.
-VeRO is truly a balancing act.
+Just as one knows when a brand will begin enforcing their brand on eBay, and it's also possible they may stop enforcing their brand, since brand enforcement is expensive to contract out and a lot of work to do in-house. eBay's VeRO is truly a balancing act.
 You can use PriceYak's VeROmatic tool to set your risk-threshold on a 0-1 scale representing the amount of risk you are willing to take, and PriceYak can automatically reject VeRO listings accordingly.

 - You can also use the built-in keyword blacklist in PriceYak's listing tool to tell PriceYak to reject any listing that contains the keywords you've added to your own account.

 - We've also seen recommendations that you should only list items that are already in eBay's catalog, because those listings are exempt from VeRO violations; they've already been approved for sale. eBay's catalog is still small compared to Amazon's, so this may limit the items you can select for Amazon to eBay dropshipping.
 You may also need brand approval to sell some of eBay's catalog items, which should tip you off to the fact that the brand will flag your listing for a VeRO violation if you list it!